-Your programme-specific induction meeting for the LSE-Columbia Double MA Degree in International and World History will be held Thursday 21st September at 1-2pm in room CKK.1.09 (Cheng Kin Ku Building).
+Your programme-specific induction meeting for the LSE-Columbia Double MA Degree in International and World History will be held Thursday 26th September from 1-2pm in room SAL.LG.03 (Sir Arthur Lewis Building).
 The reception for all postgraduate Students is on Thursday 21st September at 5pm in Kinta Alley (Sir Arthur Lewis Building).